 During the Weekend

-The one thing you really need to come away with is photos-lots and lots of photos.
+The one thing you really need to come away with is photos — lots and lots of photos.
 Costume-wearers are typically happy to pose for a pic if you ask, and there are plenty of good photo op locations where you can set up shop.
 We recommend roaming the lobbies of the Atlanta Marriott Marquis, Hilton Atlanta and Sheraton Atlanta Hotel, where many of the contests, panels and other events will be taking place during the weekend.
 For lunch, you’ll find a variety of restaurants in Downtown Atlanta to choose from.
-Why not get your game on at Game-X or Joystick Bar?
-Or you could dive like a hungry sandworm into Peachtree Center Station, where options range from the just-opened Tin Lizzy’s to Aviva by Kameel, Yelp’s No. 1 place to eat in metro Atlanta for 2015.
+Why not get your game on at Joystick Gamebar?
+Or you could dive like a hungry sandworm into The Hub at Peachtree Center, where options range from Gus’s Famous Fried Chicken to Aviva by Kameel.

 Just because the sun goes down doesn’t mean the wings/helmets/fangs/goggles come off.
-The Georgia Aquarium hosts an after-hours event on Saturday night with exclusive pricing for ‘Con attendees, themed décor and lighting, and cash bar.
+The Georgia Aquarium hosts an after-hours event on Saturday night with exclusive pricing for ‘Con attendees, themed décor and lighting and cash bar.
 (Please leave your Bat’leth at the door.)
-Twenty Two Storys, the Hyatt Regency Atlanta’s raved-about gastropub, offers its Dragon Con rum-and-fruit-juice cocktail known as the Voodoo Bucket, as well as the “Sub-Conscious Burger” with Benton’s bacon, herb fries, cheddar cheese, red cabbage and mayo slaw.

-There’s plenty of people-watching and nightlife galore to be discovered, as well-just follow the wookiees and glow sticks.
+There’s plenty of people-watching and nightlife galore to be discovered, as well — just follow the wookies and glow sticks.
 (I mean that with love.)
 Whether you’re visiting from a galaxy far, far away or you’re a native looking to have the best Dragon Con ever, we hope you’ll let your fandom flag fly and enjoy the long weekend.

 Get to know Atlanta, and discover the best things to do around the city.